RevealBi/Documentation/en/data-visualizations/fields/sort-by-field.md

 ## Sort by Field

 Reveal allows you to change how the data in a visualization is displayed by sorting the data in ascending or descending order.
-In addition, it is also possible to sort your string and numeric fields by different fields in your original data source.
+In addition, it is also possible to further control how a visualization looks with sorting by selected fields in your original data source.

 ![Sort Visualization by setting dialog](images/sort-visualization-by-field.png)

+### Enabling Sort by Field

+The *Sort by field* option is part of the fields settings, but is hidden by default.
+To enable it, select a field under the _Label_ placeholder.
+In *Field Settings*, choose _Ascending_ or _Descending_ for _Sorting_. _Sort by field_ shows under the _Sorting_ setting.
+You can choose a field from the dropdown on the right.

 For more practical information, take a look at the following examples that showcase this functionality: